msbanik/python_decorator/README.md

 python_decorator
 ================

 Some example of python decorators.
-It's a interesting feature that I should use more.
+It's a killer feature of python, that promote better code redability and reuse.